weathertopper/nonogram-solver/README.md

 # nonogram-solver

-C++ script for solving nonogram puzzles.
+A C++ script for solving nonogram puzzles.

 Input: A file with the column count, the row count, the column criteria, and the row criteria.